pkarwan/pkarwan.github.io/_posts/2021-7-10-Bike-Sharing.md

 # Process For Bike Sharing Analysis :
-1) Setup Repository to use between the team members and provide access
+1) Setup Github Repository to use between the team members and provide access

 2) For Data, we applied below process.
 - Analyse the Data